lessor/lessor/README.md

 >
 > a person or company that leases a good or service to an entity according to an agreement

-Lessor is an open platform for deploying, managing, and securing multi-tenant workloads on [Kubernetes](https://kubernetes.io/).
+Lessor is a [Kubernetes Operator](https://coreos.com/blog/introducing-operators.html) which aims to help manage multi-tenant workloads on Kubernetes.
+This project is new and under active development.
+If you're looking to contribute to this project, check out the [GitHub Issues](https://github.com/lessor/lessor/issues) and join the [#wg-multitenancy](https://kubernetes.slack.com/messages/C8E6YA9S7/) channel on the Kubernetes Slack.
+You can get an invite to Kubernetes Slack [here](http://slack.k8s.io/).

+## How Does It Work?

 ### `Tenant` Custom Resource

 Each complete application instance in your environment is represented by the "Tenant" Kubernetes custom resource.
-See an [example CRD](./examples/crd.yaml) for a more complete example of the configurable attributes of a tenant.
+See an [example CRD](./examples/tenant.yaml) for a more complete example of the configurable attributes of a tenant.

 The following is a minimal example: